najah-vehicle-rental/Vehicle-Rental-Management-System/README.md

 ElectricBatteryStrategy
 ```

-Each `Vehicle` receives the correct strategy, and rental validation is delegated to that strategy.
+Each vehicle is assigned the appropriate rental-rule strategy.
+The rental service delegates type-specific validation to that strategy.

-This avoids placing all vehicle rules inside one large conditional method.
+This design avoids placing every vehicle rule inside one large conditional method.

+The current Strategy implementation handles rental validation.
+Pricing is currently calculated directly by `BillingService`.

-### 2. Observer Pattern
+### Observer Pattern

 The Observer Pattern is used to react to rental events.

-Subject:
+Publisher:

 ```text
 RentalEventPublisher